 - By default, p4 tag operates on the head revision of files in the depot.
-To preserve the state of a client workspace, use p4 labelsync, which operates on the revision of files last synced to your workspace. - With a distributed Perforce service, p4 labelsync works with a label local to the edge server.
+To preserve the state of a client workspace, use p4 labelsync, which operates on the revision of files last synced to your workspace. - With a distributed Perforce service, p4 tag works with a label local to the edge server (to which you are sending a request).
 The -g option can be used to apply a global label, but only with an unbound (global) client workspace.